Autostronomy/AutoProf/README.md

 Wrapper for the photutils isophote fitting method which is based on Jedzejewski 1987.

+### Isophote Extraction - photutils

+**pipeline label: 'isophoteextract photutils'**

+Wrapper for the photutils isophote extraction method which returns the mean intensity along each isophote.
+This method can be called without a fitting step (e.g. 'isophotefit photutils') as it will do it's own fitting.

 ### Masking - Bad Pixels

 **pipeline label: 'mask badpixels'**